 Belmar continues to lay boardwalk decking as part of the massive $6.59 million rebuilding of its destroyed boardwalk.

-Manasquan expects to soon finish its sand shifting on its beachfront in the next step in rebuilding its beach.
+Manasquan began this week to shift sand on its beachfront in the next step in rebuilding its beach.

 March 28: Manasquan's permit fee waiver for storm-related construction permits has been extended to March 28.
 The fee waiver includes storm-related demolition permits, repairs and rehabilitation.
 The raising and rebuilding of structures, such as new construction will require permit fees, and is not covered under the fee waiver.

 April 30: Belmar established a deadline for the boardwalk rebuilding contract.
 If Epic Construction has the boardwalk completed by April 30, the company receives a bonus, and if not, it will start accruing daily fines.

 Memorial Day Weekend: Bradley Beach and Belmar are among the towns planning to have their boardwalks open for Memorial Day.

 June 1: Sea Girt plans to have its boardwalk open, from Beacon to New York.